WRT-Dawidolowid/HackerTool/README.md

 # HackerTool
 ## Note: HackerTool writed in Batch will have permanent Maintenance and it will be discontinued on 6/28/2024.
 Instead HackerTool programming language will be changed from Batch to PowerShell.
+To stay up to date join my [Discord Server](https://discord.gg/a2z5wMa4)
 HackerTool is a powerful program writed in Batch and PowerShell with Easy GUI for things like
 - Geolocation
 - Ping